wdk-docs/node-config-docs/Environment-Variables.md

     },
     "credit": {
       "initialDays": "CR_ID"
+    },
+    // new as of coming release
+    "settings": {
+      "adminAccounts": {
+        "__name": "ADMIN_ACCS",
+        "__format": "json"
       }
     }
   }
+}
 ```

 ...would cause `node-config` to check for the environment variables `PROD_SERVER` and `CR_ID`.
-If they exist, they would override the values for `Customer.dbConfig.host`, and `Customer.credit.initialDays` in your configuration.
+If they exist, they would _override_ the values for `Customer.dbConfig.host`, and `Customer.credit.initialDays` in your configuration.
+For `ADMIN_ACCS` it will try to parse the found environment variable according to the specified format in `__format` and _extend_ the values for `Customer.settings.adminAccounts`.
 Empty environment variables are ignored, and their mappings have no effect on your config.

 **Precedence**: Custom environment variables override all configuration files, including `local.json`.
 Only command line options take precedence over them.